nmushegian/jams/README.md

 JAMSON is an actually-minimal variant of JSON (but then extended with comments)

-- Restrict identifiers to lowercase alphanumeric and underscore
+- Restrict identifiers to non-whitespace 7-bit ascii printable chars
-- Restrict strings to 7-bit ascii printable char range
+- Restrict strings to 7-bit ascii printable chars
 - No quotes for identifiers
 - No commas
 - No colons